apache/spark/docs/howto/operator.rst

 .. literalinclude:: ../../airflow/contrib/example_dags/example_gcp_function_deploy_delete.py
     :language: python
-    :dedent: 4
-    :start-after: [START howto_operator_gcf_deploy_args]
+    :start-after: [START howto_operator_gcf_default_args]
-    :end-before: [END howto_operator_gcf_deploy_args]
+    :end-before: [END howto_operator_gcf_default_args]

 Note that the neither the body nor the default args are complete in the above examples.
-Depending on the set variables, there might be different variants on how to pass source code related fields.
+Depending on the variables set, there might be different variants on how to pass source code related fields.
 Currently, you can pass either sourceArchiveUrl, sourceRepository or sourceUploadUrl as described in the
 `Cloud Functions API specification <https://cloud.google.com/functions/docs/reference/rest/v1/projects.locations.functions#CloudFunction>`_.

-Additionally, default_args might contain zip_path parameter to run the extra step of uploading the source code before deploying it.
-In the last case, you also need to provide an empty `sourceUploadUrl` parameter in the body.
+Additionally, default_args or direct operator args might contain zip_path parameter to run the extra step of uploading the source code before deploying it.
+In this case, you also need to provide an empty `sourceUploadUrl` parameter in the body.

 Using the operator
 """"""""""""""""""